Want to know the differences between Squarespace and WordPress?

-Both WordPress and Squarespace make it easy for users to build a website without knowing HTML, CSS or any other code.
+Both WordPress and Squarespace make it easy for users to build a website without knowing HTML, CSS, or any other code.
 Let’s see which one outperforms the other when it comes to ease of use.

 WordPress comes with an easy-to-use interface that allows anyone to build a website without hassle.
-However, you’ll still need to familiarize with various WordPress terminologies.
+However, you’ll still need to familiarize yourself with various WordPress terminologies.
 You’ll also need to understand the differences between posts vs. pages, categories vs. tags, etc.

 If you’ve never built a website before, then familiarizing yourself with WordPress is a bit of learning curve.